DJV7893/election-analysis/README.md

     * Arapahoe County represented 6.7% of the voters with 24, 801 votes.

   * The county with the largest voter turnout was:
-    * Denver County representing 82.8% of the voters with 306,055 votes.
+    * Denver County, representing 82.8% of the voters with 306,055 votes.

   * The vote breakdown for each candidate was:
     * Charles Casper Stockham received 23.0% of the total vote with 85,213 votes.